ZJerry/VAE-BN/README.md

 ### Train a network by yourself

-   One can also train a network by simply uncommenting the lines in the scripts, as follows:
+   One can also train a network by simply uncommenting the lines in the above scripts, as follows:

      %===> Uncomment the following line for training
      % [bnet2, ll, engine2] = learn_params_em(engine,training,maxiter,epsilon);